akalankapagoda/adminpanel/README.md

 | Create UserRole| POST| /userRoles| | Course UserRole| HTTP SC 200 |
 | Delete UserRole| DELETE| /userRoles| | id | HTTP SC 200 |

+### Dependencies

+ - express
+    A web framework which handles network and helps expose CRUD operations.

+-   nodemon
+    Helps auto refresh the server when developing.
+Installed only on development mode.

+-   pg
+    NodeJS PostgreSQL client library

+-   jsonwebtoken
+    A library to handle secrets.
+This will allow hasing the passwords and allow creating and reading JWT to support endpoint security.

+- dotenv
+   A library to manage environment specific configurations outside of the code

+-   Mocha
+    A test framework for unit testing.

 ### ​Further Improvements

 1. Input validations and sanitizing